 “As new variants of COVID-19 emerge and spread, we continue to prioritize the health and safety of our students, faculty, staff and those in our surrounding communities,” said President Towuanna Porter Brannon.
 “While the College remains committed to providing a quality educational experience for students, we also recognize that our learning and working environments, now more than ever, have an impact on our overall well-being.
 We ask for continued patience as we adjust to meet the demands of our students and communities amid this ongoing pandemic.”

 For in-depth details about personal illness, confirmed exposure, positive test results, reporting infectious and/or contagious disease, please reference pages 29-30 of the College’s Return to Campus Plan here.
-As an ongoing reminder, Virginia’s Community Colleges Chancellor Glenn DuBois has mandated the use of masks inside all campus buildings and facilities, and this requirement will continue unless otherwise announced for spring semester 2022.
+As a reminder, Virginia’s Community Colleges Chancellor Glenn DuBois has mandated the use of masks inside all campus buildings and facilities, and this requirement will continue unless otherwise announced for spring semester 2022.